-How to clean tile grout: 10 Cheap ways to remove dirt and mould
+How to clean tile grout: 10 Cheap dirt busting ideas

 - By: Ashley Saunders

 We’ve been using tiles since Roman times yet grout is a fairly modern invention in comparison!
 Over time grout easily becomes discoloured.
 Here is how to clean tile grout and end up with sparling tiles.

 You probably have several types of tiles in your home that all require regular cleaning to maintain a shiny finish.
 So whether you have a bathroom with tiles on the walls and floor or tiles in your kitchen, here are several ways you can maintain them and clean tile grout.

 If you can currently see little black spots on your tile grout, then you have a build-up of mildew.
 It’s probably releasing spores into the room that are harmful whether you have asthma or not.

 So, knowing how to clean tile grout is more than just about caring for your bathroom or kitchen’s appearance, it’s also about your health.

 #1 Scrub with warm water